 Vets agree that a dog’s genetics can play a definite role in whether or not your dog gets hip dysplasia.
 Dogs whose parents had hip dysplasia are much more likely to acquire the disease than other dogs.
 There are other factors also that can put a dog with no genetic history of the disease at risk.
 A dog’s diet and nutrition can play a major role.
 Dogs that are obese have a much higher risk of developing hip dysplasia than healthy dogs.
 Also, dogs that have excessive calcium intake, rapid weight gain, and poorly formulated diets are at increased risk.

 How to recognize the symptoms of hip dysplasia in your dog.

 The symptoms of hip dysplasia in dogs are similar to the symptoms of osteoarthritis.
 Your dog will exhibit stiffness and pain in their rear legs after exercise or first thing in the morning.
-Some dogs will limp or walk and run differently, often in a kind of hopping motion.
+Some dogs will limp or walk and run differently, often in a kind of a bunny hopping motion.
 Many will have issues with getting upright from a lying down position or have trouble navigating stairs, getting on and off couches or beds, and some may even moan, whine, or yelp with a sudden movement of their rear legs.

 How is Dog Hip Dysplasia Diagnosed?

 A veterinarian can diagnose hip dysplasia with a simple x-ray of the pelvis and a physical exam.

 What Treatments are available for dogs with Hip Dysplasia?

 There are many different treatments for this disease in dogs.
 Most dogs can be treated non-surgically as long as the disease is discovered before too much damage has occurred to the hip joint.
 It is up to the dog owner to choose which treatments to use for their dog.
 Often a dog requires a combination of treatment options.